OpenInternet/MyWebsiteIsDown/MyWebsiteIsDown.md

 4. **Is your web host working, but your is unavailable?**  Check [http://www.isup.me/](http://www.isup.me/) - your site might be up, but you can't see it.
 This is a ***network problem***.
 Your own Internet connection could be having problems or be blocking your access to your site.
 5. **Can you visit other sites with content like your site?**  Try visiting websites related to yours or covering similar issues.
 Also try using Tor ([https://www.torproject.org/projects/gettor.html](https://www.torproject.org/projects/gettor.html))  or Psiphon ([https://psiphon.ca/products.php](https://psiphon.ca/products.php)) to access your site.
 If this helps, you have a ***blocking problem*** -- you are still online for other parts of the world, but are being censored in your own country.
 6. **Is your site loading intermittently, or unusually slowly?** Your site may be overwhelmed by the number and speed of requests for pages it is receiving -- this is a ***performance problem***.
 This could be "good" in that your site has become more popular and it simply needs some improvements to respond to more readers - check your site analytics for a long-term pattern in growth.
 Contact your webmaster or hosting provider for guidance.
 Many popular blogging and CMS platforms (Joomla, Wordpress, Drupal...) have plugins to help cache your website locally and integrate CDNs, which can dramatically improve site performance and resilience.
 Many of the solutions below can also help performance problems as well.

-### Tips

-* **Backups** In addition to the services and suggestions below, it's always good to make sure you have backups (that you store somewhere other than the same place your website is!) - many hosts and website platforms have this included; but it's best to also have additional, offline copies.
-* **Keep up to date** If you are using a Content Management System (CMS) such as WordPress or Drupal, check to make sure that your website technology is updated to the latest software, especially if there have been security updates.
-* **Monitoring** There are many services that can constantly check on your site and email or text you if it goes down.
-[This Mashable article](http://mashable.com/2010/04/09/free-uptime-monitoring/) lists 10 popular ones.
-Be aware that the email or phone number you use for monitoring will be clearly associated with managing the website.

 # Next Steps